GalangHanafi/Todo/README.md

 - Laravel: A powerful PHP framework.
 - Livewire: A full-stack framework for Laravel that makes building dynamic interfaces simple.
 - MySQL: A popular relational database for storing task data.
-- Blade: The Laravel templating engine for building user interfaces.

 ## Requirements